rshaw1467/otel-2024/automate-integrate-opentelemetry/content/03_java_metrics/03_metric_visualization/index.md

 #### 📌 1 - Upload `Daily Sales - Business Dashbaord`

-Copy the following JSON to a file and save it as `Shop Business Health.json`.
+Copy the following JSON to a file and save it as `Shop Business Health.json` (there is a quick copy button in the top right corner).

 <details>
   <summary>Expand for dashboard JSON</summary>